Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Toggle between feature request modes/README.md

 ## How to use the sample

 Choose a request mode by tapping the "Mode" button.
 Pan and zoom to see how the features update at different scales.
-If you choose `Manual cache`, tap the "Populate" button to manually get a cache with a subset of features (where `Condition \< 4`) within the extent.
+If you choose `Manual cache`, tap the "Populate" button to manually get a cache with a subset of features (where "Condition < 4") within the extent.

 Note: The service limits requests to 1000 features.